AKASHAorg/blog.akasha.world/_posts/2016-05-03-unveiling-akasha.md

 Before delving into the project itself I would like to explain the **why** behind it and **what** we are aiming to achieve.

-Ever since I joined Vitalik in the Ethereum project as co-founder in late 2013, [I’ve dreamed](https://blog.ethereum.org/2014/07/14/the-ethereum-project/){:target="_blank"} about the ways Ethereum could be used to solve some of the biggest issues we face as a civilization.
+Ever since I joined Vitalik in the Ethereum project as co-founder [in late 2013](https://blog.ethereum.org/2015/03/14/ethereum-the-first-year/){:target="_blank"}, [I’ve dreamed](https://blog.ethereum.org/2014/07/14/the-ethereum-project/){:target="_blank"} about the ways Ethereum could be used to solve some of the biggest issues we face as a civilization.

 However, it wasn't until [early 2015](http://akasha.world/#roadmap){:target="_blank"} when I first realized that we are about to create the missing puzzle piece that will enable us to tackle two of the most important challenges we face today as a modern information-based society: freedom of expression and creative perpetuity.